kizniche/Mycodo/3.5/README.md

 > [Senserion SHT1x / SHT7x](https://github.com/mk-fg/sht-sensor)

-Default library is installed via command line : pip install sht-sensor
+After [insatling the sht-sensor python module](#prerequisites), it can be tested whether the sensor is able to be read, by executing cgi-bin/Test-Sensor-HT-SHT75.py

-NOTE: Raspberry Pi is using 3.3V for powering the SHT sensor and the default driver (sht-sensor) does not handle in calculations 3.3V, but only 3.5V.
-This can be easy corrected by setting the correct coefficient in driver.
+NOTE: The Raspberry Pi uses 3.3-volts for powering the SHT sensor, however the default driver (sht-sensor) does not handle measurement calculations from 3.3-volts, only 3.5-volts.
+This can be easy corrected by setting the correct coefficient in driver (one of next revisions will fix this).
-REMARK: In one of next revision will be fixed from MyCodo side.

 ### CO<sub>2</sub> Sensors